raffraffraff/bash-functions/README.md

 The Unix philosophy of "write programs that do one thing very well" coupled with the brilliant idea of pipes spawned utilities for shell programming, file manipulation and text processing.
-Given that 'everything is Unix a file', this allowed shell scripts to do almost anything, in a systems administration sense.
-This also means that in modern sripts, those 'programs that do one thing well' include curl, jq, awk etc.
+Nowadays we can add more command line programs like curl, jq, awk and more.

 # When BASH?
 There's no straight answer but I think these are good enough: